stlmc/stlmc/tests/README.md

 # Tests

-The test suite has three parts:
+The test suite has four parts:

 - `smoke_solvers.py` runs small SMT2 inputs against Yices, Z3, and dReal and
   compares their standard output with the corresponding `.expected` files.
+- `solver_capabilities.py` verifies solver-specific arithmetic validation and dReal inverse-trigonometric translations.
 - `compare_solvers.py` reruns every Yices benchmark case with Z3, then checks that both solvers produce the same status and finishing bound.
 It reuses the Yices logs from the preceding benchmark run instead of running Yices twice.